genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 > ...
 > A master piece of DNA caught in a flashing ray\"
 >
-> (The lyrics are* *on the horror of drug addiction.
+> (The lyrics are on the horror of drug addiction.
 The lead, Anthony
 > Kiedis, has relapsed several times.
 The PG version of the
 > song: ***<https://www.youtube.com/watch?v=gqgm7ViA2Ag>  ***and the
 > typical RHCP shirtless version for the cool
 > kids:*** <https://www.youtube.com/watch?v=8Dkvwu3aWkY>***

-**Step 1. **To answer the BIG Question, we are going to review all genes/proteins in NCBI **Gene Reference into Function**---RIF for short---that are related in some way to *dopamine*.
+**Step 1. **To answer the BIG Question, we are going to review all genes/proteins in NCBI **Gene Reference into Function**--RIF for short--that are related in some way to *dopamine*.

 There are two ways to do this: